Bounding-Focused Discretization Methods for the Global Optimization of Nonconvex Semi-Infinite Programs: Abstract

-Before we outline our approach for solving problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1}, we plot~$\phi_1$ for some examples from the literature.
-We consider the following three examples in addition to Example~\ref{exm:dp} in the introduction.
+\paragraph*{Properties of the value functions~$\phi_k$ and~$\psi_k$ in problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1}} Before we outline our approach for solving problems~\eqref{eqn:method-2} and~\eqref{eqn:method-1}, we plot the value functions~$\phi_k$ and $\psi_k$ of these problems for some examples from the literature.
+We consider the following three examples in addition to Example~\ref{exm:dp}.

-\begin{example}{\citep[Ex.\ 2.1]{seidel2020adaptive}} Consider~\eqref{eqn:sip} with $d_x = 2$, $d_y = 1$, $X = [-1,1]^2$, $Y = [-1,1]$, $f(x) = -x_1 + 1.5x_2$, and $g(x,y) = -y^2_1 + 2y_1x_1 - x_2$.
+\begin{example}{\citep[Example 2.1]{seidel2020adaptive}} Consider~\eqref{eqn:sip} with $d_x = 2$, $d_y = 1$, $X = [-1,1]^2$, $Y = [-1,1]$, $f(x) = -x_1 + 1.5x_2$, and $g(x,y) = -y^2_1 + 2y_1x_1 - x_2$.
 The global solution is $x^* = \bigl( \frac{1}{3}, \frac{1}{9} \bigr)$ with $v^* = -\frac{1}{6}$. \end{example}